-Montenegro Travel Blog: Sveti Stefan Montenegro: History and Luxury
+Sveti Stefan Montenegro: History and Luxury

 Many gorgeous places line the glorious coast of the Adriatic Sea.
 Few, however, can compare to Sveti Stefan in Montenegro.
 A small fortified island home to beautiful 15th-century houses, this is one of Montenegro’s tourist hotspots.

-A Rich History
+Sveti Stefan Has A Rich History

 The first accounts of Sveti Stefan date from 1442.
 It was mentioned as a coastal fort that played a significant role in a regional war and is said to have been constructed as a defense against the Turks.
 Because of its fortifications, Sveti Stefan was a strategically valuable place for many decades, even centuries.

 It was an instant hit among the world’s rich and famous.
-Between the 1960s and 1980s, people such as Orson Welles, Kirk Douglas, Elizabeth Taylor, Marilyn Monroe and Sophia Loren all stayed in Sveti Stefan during one of their holidays.
-It also served as a venue for everything from political conferences to chess championships.
+Between the 1960s and 1980s, people such as Orson Welles, Kirk Douglas, Elizabeth Taylor, Marilyn Monroe, and Sophia Loren stayed in Sveti Stefan during one of their holidays.
+It also served as a venue for political conferences and chess championships.

 The Adriatic’s Most Extraordinary Accommodation

 Sveti Stefan is exceptionally picturesque.
-With its terracotta-roofed houses dating from as far back as the 15th century, its rocky shores and its lush Mediterranean vegetation, this is arguably the star attraction on the coast of Montenegro.
+With its terracotta-roofed houses dating from as far back as the 15th century, its rocky shores, and its lush Mediterranean vegetation, this is arguably the star attraction on the coast of Montenegro.